What is the evidence base for the CSNAT?

-A carer may indicate a need for support in a particular domain – e.g. managing symptoms and medicines – and the CSNAT conversation which takes place may identify a specific need related to e.g. understanding administration of one particular drug to the patient.
+A carer may indicate a need for support in a particular domain – e.g. managing symptoms and medicines – and the CSNAT conversation which takes place identifies a specific need related to e.g. understanding administration of one particular drug to the patient.
 The practitioner can provide the necessary information and in that sense this need is met.

-Therefore a more meaningful evaluation/audit process entails recording not just the domains indicated by the carer, but also the individual needs that were uncovered by the CSNAT conversations and usefully the action(s) taken to meet that individual need.
+Therefore a more meaningful evaluation/audit process entails recording not just the domains prioritised by the carer, but also the individual needs that were uncovered by the CSNAT conversations and usefully the action(s) taken to meet that individual need.

 We believe that the CSNAT process of assessment and support differs in its focus in a number of ways:

 Whilst there may be some overlap with domains of support for the carer’s own well-being, the domains related to enabling the carer to care for the patient usually need to be addressed by a healthcare professional e.g. knowing what to expect in the future, understanding the patient’s illness.